 Is the writing finally on the wall for aspartame, the artificial sweetener in diet and sugar-free drinks and foods?
-There’s been a very active campaign to keep the lid on a devastating catalogue of diseases linked to the sweetener, but in recent weeks we’ve noticed a few straws in the wind.
+There’s been a very active campaign to keep the lid on a devastating catalogue of diseases linked to the sweetener, but we’ve recently noticed a few straws in the wind.

 Some brave souls have put together a film, Sweet Misery, which documents “one of the most pervasive, insidious forms of corporate negligence in history”, as a spokesman has put it.

 It took centre stage once saccharin’s discreditation occurred after studies showed a link between it and bladder cancer.
 Aspartame seemed to be a good substitute – and one that packed a kick for all those with a sweet tooth, as it is 200 times sweeter than sugar.
 Its rise continues unchecked today, especially as its patent has recently expired.
-Around 5,000 products on the market contain the sweetener, and the list is growing by the day and includes diet sodas, fruit drinks, frozen lollies, instant breakfasts, chewing gum, cocoa and other instant drinks, supplements, drugs, and yoghurt.
+Around 5,000 products on the market contain sweeteners.
+The list is growing by the day and includes diet sodas, fruit drinks, frozen lollies, instant breakfasts, chewing gum, cocoa and other instant drinks, supplements, drugs, and yoghurt.

-High heat and prolonged storage have both transform aspartame into a more dangerous substance.
+High heat and prolonged storage have transformed aspartame into a more dangerous substance.
 A new study linked Gulf War syndrome to diet soda drinks kept out in the hot desert sun.

 The evidence is becoming too overwhelming for the authorities to continue to ignore this sweetener.
-It now links to multiple sclerosis, Parkinson’s, migraine and headache, brain cancer, chronic fatigue and epilepsy.
+Medics link it to multiple sclerosis, Parkinson’s, migraine and headache, brain cancer, chronic fatigue and epilepsy.

-Even the powerful groups that protect aspartame cannot withstand the tide for very much longer.
+Even the powerful groups that protect aspartame cannot withstand the tide for longer.

 What Doctors Don’t Tell You – July 2004